STANDARD TERMS OF BUSINESS

 You have the right to withdraw, without charge, any new matter on which you instruct us, within fourteen working days of the date you first instructed us.
 However, this right will cease if we start work with your consent within that time.

 Ending of Instructions

-Once instructed, we will normally continue to act for you in the matter until its conclusion.
+Once instructed, we will continue to act for you in the matter until its conclusion.
 If circumstances arise where it is appropriate for you or us to end the instruction, you will be responsible for our fees and expenses up to the date your instruction ends.
 You will also be responsible for any fees and expenses arising from our ceasing to act for you or the transfer of the work to another adviser of your choice.
-We may keep all your papers and documents while there is still money owed to us for fees and expenses.
+We will keep all your papers and documents while there is still money owed to us for fees and expenses.

 Fees and Expenses

 At the outset of a matter we will agree the basis on which we will charge you, and the engagement letter will set out arrangements concerning our fees and expenses.

 All work undertaken on a time charged basis is charged in units of 1/10th of an hour.
 We may be able to agree with you an alternative charging arrangement, such as a fixed fee.
 Your Client Account Manager will discuss this with you.
 If our fees are not to be based on time spent your Client Account Manager will write to you about this separately.

 Non-routine third party payments such as search fees, Land Registry fees, stamp duty, Counsel’s fees, couriers, travel, accommodation and bulk photocopying will be estimated at the outset of the matter and be charged as expenses/disbursements.
 We will obtain your approval before incurring any significant expenditure.
 We will expect to have received funds to cover the costs of disbursements or counsel’s fees before those costs have been incurred.
 We will charge an Administration Fee for any costs reasonably incurred in the course of instructions.
 Routine expenses such as non-bulk photocopying, national telephone calls, faxes and postage are included in our normal hourly rates.